HEETKUMBHARANA2369/Currency-Converter/README.md

 This project uses the Exchange Rates API for real-time exchange rates.
 You can get your free API key by signing up on their website.

-> ⚠️ **Note**: If you plan to deploy this publicly, avoid exposing your API key in frontend JavaScript.

----

 ## 🧠 How to Use

 1. Clone or download the repository: